Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ederated} learning (FL), as an emerging distributed machine learning (ML) paradigm, allows mobile users to train an ML model collaboratively while avoiding sharing raw data.
-FL holds tremendous significance in many Internet-of-Things (IoT) applications due to privacy concerns and prohibitive communication overhead that may arise from transferring distributedly collected data from users to a server, which is required in conventional centralized ML approaches.
-FL performs ML training through the repetition of three steps: (i) a server broadcasts an ML model, called \textit{global model} (GM), to users; (ii) users perform \textit{local model} (LM) training using their local data and the received GM; (iii) users transfer their trained LMs to the server, and the server aggregates all the received LMs (e.g., via weighted averaging) into a new GM.
+\IEEEPARstart{F}{ederated} learning (FL) is an emerging distributed machine learning (ML) paradigm that enables mobile users to collaboratively train models \textit{without sharing raw data}, making it valuable for various Internet-of-Things (IoT) applications, such as smart healthcare and autonomous driving~\cite{xu2023edge}.
+FL involves model training through multiple global rounds, each comprising: (i) a server broadcasts an ML model, called \textit{global model} (GM), to users; (ii) users perform \textit{local model} (LM) training using their data and the received GM (e.g., via the stochastic gradient descent (SGD)); (iii) users transfer their trained LMs to the server, and the server aggregates the received LMs (e.g., via weighted averaging) into a new GM.